mas-bandwidth/gafferongames/content/post/state_synchronization.md

 };
 </pre>

 First up you can see that we include a sequence number in each packet so we can determine out of order, lost or duplicate packets.
-I strongly recommend you run the simulation at the same framerate on both sides (for example 60fps) and in this case you can use the sequence number double duty as the frame number for the state update.
+I recommend you run the simulation at the same framerate on both sides (for example 60fps) and in this case you can use the sequence number work double duty as the frame number.

 Input is included in each packet because it's needed for extrapolation.
-When the simulation runs in the remote view we want it to extrapolate forward between state updates while running the same inputs from the player so it gets as close as possible to the same result.
-Like deterministic lockstep we send multiple redundant inputs so that in the case of packet loss it is very unlikely that an input is dropped, but unlike deterministic lockstep, worst case if don't have the next input we don't stop and wait for it, we just simulate forward with the last input received.
+Like deterministic lockstep we send multiple redundant inputs so that in the case of packet loss it is very unlikely that an input is dropped, but unlike deterministic lockstep, if don't have the next input we don't stop and wait for it, we continue forward with the last input received.

 Next you can see that we only send a maximum of 64 state updates per-packet.
 We have a total of 901 cubes in the simulation so we need some way to select the n most important state updates to include in each packet.
 We need some sort of prioritization scheme, one that lets us send state updates for important objects rapidly, while distributing updates across less important objects so all objects have a chance to bubble up and get sent.